MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/machine-learning-services-tutorials.md

 ## <a name="bkmk_Prerequisites"></a>Prerequisites

 **SQL Server 2016**

 To run any of these tutorials, you must download and install **R Services (in-Database)** as described here:  [Set up SQL Server R Services](../../advanced-analytics/r-services/set-up-sql-server-r-services-in-database.md)

 **SQL Server vNext**

-R Services has been renamed **Machine Learning Services (in-Database)**.
-Moreover, now you can install either R or Python, or both.
+In SQL Server vNext CTP 2.0, R Services has been renamed **Machine Learning Services (in-Database)**.
+With this latest release, you can install either R or Python, or both.
 Otherwise the overall setup process, architecture, and requirements are the same.

 After running SQL Server setup, don't forget these important steps:

 + Enable the external script execution feature by running `sp_configure 'enable external script', 1`
 + Restart the server
 + Ensure that the service that calls the external runtime has necessary permissions